Hong Kong Chu Hai College: Campus

-After moving to Hong Kong, the College utilised the building of the Dai Tong Secondary School (大同中學) in Mongkok as its campus.
+After moving to Hong Kong, the college utilised the building of the Dai Tong Secondary School (大同中學) in Mongkok as its campus.
 However, the secondary school was later closed and the college was forced to move to Tsuen Wan.

 In 2009, the college announced that it was planning to build its own purpose-built campus, for the first time in its history.
 Funding was provided partially by The College Land Grant and Start-up Loan, administered by the Education Bureau of the Hong Kong government.
 Among the other contributors to this project was the Hong Kong Jockey Club, which announced that it was donating HK$200 million towards the construction.
 The new campus located in east Castle Peak Bay, Tuen Mun, opened in August 2016.

 Recognition

 At present, Chu Hai College of Higher Education is one of the 17 institutions able to issue bachelor's degrees in Hong Kong.
+Hong Kong Chu Hai College partnered with the British Broadcasting Corporation to produce a glossary of English-Chinese financial market terminology.